mikeizbicki/cmc-csci046/README.md

 1. You must complete all programming assignments on the lambda server.

 1. You must use either vim or emacs to complete all programming assignments.
-   In particular, you may not use VSCode, IDLE, or PyCharm for any reason.
+   In particular, you may not use the GitHub text editor, VSCode, IDLE, or PyCharm for any reason.

 1. You must not share your lambda-server password with anyone else.